MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Resume-Job.md

 This command uses the Wait parameter to direct Resume-Job to return only after all specified jobs are resumed.
 The Wait parameter is especially useful in scripts that assume that jobs are resumed before the script continues.

-### Example 5: Resume a Workflow that Suspends Itself
+### Example 5: Resume a workflow that suspends itself
 ```
 This code sample shows the Suspend-Workflow activity in a workflow.
 #SampleWorkflow